 Publication on GovDelivery

-Posting in the Airport’s main office
+Posting in the Airport manager’s office

 The Airport will comply with any changes in public notice regulations that may occur in the future.

 With regard to leases and permits for Airport land, terminal space, and concessions, Alaska Administrative Code, Title 17 Chapter 42, regulates public notice.
 Approved Airport lease applications are noticed through: